captadexp/next-blog/README.md

 npm run dev:test
 ```

-Then visit http://localhost:3000 and click "Go to Blog Dashboard" to access the blog management interface.
+Then visit `http://localhost:3248` and click on `Go to Blog Dashboard` to access the blog management interface.

 ### Quick Start